marcos-brasil/react-table-example/README.md

 This project is showing off my wsk-react-di with less version of bootstrap (and some jquery hack, off-course :)

+You can sort rows in the tables or filter them out.
+Clicking (or touching) at the head of the collumn will bring a popover with some filtering options.
+Note that the order on the filter will reflect the current sorting of the table and that each table are complete isolated from each other

 ## Quickstart

 ```sh